 Friction acts parallel to the surfaces in contact and changes the parallel component of the velocity of the object.
-Since we are analyzing a collision with a stationary rigid barrier, then in this case friction always causes the v{\parallel} to decrease in magnitude.
+For a collision with a stationary rigid barrier, then in this case friction always causes the v{\parallel} to decrease in magnitude.
 If the barrier is moving, then it's possible to increase v{\parallel} .